zubair-sirajj/information-security/h7-going-dark.md

 Comment: Dread is a good place to learn about privacy and tech-related issues on TOR, and it provides a space for free, anonymous exchange of ideas.

 ### Accessing a Well-Known Organization’s Site
-I also accessed ProPublica's .onion site.
-They’re a journalism organization that mirrors their website on TOR to make it accessible to people in countries with internet restrictions.

-Comment: ProPublica shows the positive side of TOR, providing free access to critical journalism in places where news is heavily censored.
+After several attempts to load different .onion sites, I successfully accessed the BBC’s TOR mirror, which provides access to its news platform.
+The BBC offers this mirror to ensure that users in countries with restricted internet access can still access unbiased news.

+The onion URL I used to access the site was: [BBC News: http://bbcnewsv2vjtpsuy.onion/](http://deepweb4epga7mkmlku53op47jinc3mzwudmruixr6gvra3xqqnlhwad.onion/catalog/bbcnewsd73hkzno2ini43t4gblxvycyac5aw4gnv7t2rccijh7745uqd.onion)

+BBC’s Physical Address: Broadcasting House, Portland Place, London W1A 1AA, United Kingdom

+Comment: The BBC’s TOR mirror is a great example of how legitimate organizations use TOR to provide free access to information in regions where traditional internet access is limited or censored.
+It highlights the positive use of TOR for journalism and information sharing.